Skip to main content

 Alex and Syd are in a relationship.
 They are joint tenants.

-They break up and Syd moves out.
-Alex stays with their adult children.
+They break up and Syd moves in with a friend.
+Alex stays with their children.

 Sadly Alex dies.
-Syd succeeds to the tenancy through survivorship.
-But because Syd no longer lives there, the landlord sends a notice to quit.
+Syd succeeds to the tenancy.
+The landlord sends a notice to quit because Syd no longer lives there.

-Syd moves back in before the notice ends and gets the full tenancy rights back.
+Syd moves back in before the notice ends.
 The notice to quit is not valid.
 Syd can stay living there with the children.

 Back to top